CommunityToolkit/WindowsCommunityToolkit-wiki/Fabric-Bot-Services.md

 ### Lock closed issues without activity for over 60 days

-The action of this task is self-explanatory that any issues that will be closed for over 60 days will automatically be locked.
+The action of this task is self-explanatory that any issue that was closed for over 60 days will automatically be locked.
 This will ensure that no further activity is done in the closed issue since 60 days is used as a grace period where incase if any stakeholder still wants to comment or have questions.
-The conditions are performed by @msftbot every three hours to better manage the issues that are closed and keep the repository clean and well managed.
+The conditions are run by @Msftbot every three hours to better manage the issues that are closed and to keep the repository clean and well managed.

 **Scheduled search**